 “My mother told me, one day I walked in to her room and said, ‘Mom, I’m not going to be sick anymore,’ and she said, ‘Why?’ and I said, ‘Because an angel told me so’.

-Alexander Nevermind, Christopher Tracy, The Kid, The Purple Purv, The Minneapolis Midget, & finally The Artist Formerly Known As Prince.
+A few of Prince’s nicknames were The Kid, Alexander Nevermind, The Purple Purv, The Minneapolis Midget, Christopher Tracy & lastly, the most notable, The Artist Formerly Known As Prince.

 His father, John Nelson, led his own band called The Prince Rogers Jazz Trio.